 5 Things to Know About the iOS 12.5 Update

-Apple’s pushed a new iOS 12.5 update and the software is available for iPhone and iPad models that didn’t make move to iOS 13, iPadOS 13, iOS 14, or iPadOS 14.
+Apple’s released a new iOS 12.5 update and the software is available for iPhone and iPad models that didn’t make move to iOS 13, iPadOS 13, iOS 14, or iPadOS 14.

-iOS 12.5 is a milestone update, but it’s still a very small upgrade for the iPhone 5s, iPhone 6, iPhone 6 Plus, original iPad Air, iPad mini 2, iPad mini 3, and iPod touch sixth-gen.
+iOS 12.5 is a milestone update, but it’s a very small upgrade for the iPhone 5s, iPhone 6, iPhone 6 Plus, original iPad Air, iPad mini 2, iPad mini 3, and iPod touch sixth-gen.

 If your iPhone or iPad is currently running iOS 12.4.9, you’ll see a short change log and a small download.
 If your iPhone or iPad is running an older version of iOS 12, your iOS 12.5 update might larger because the changes from updates you skipped are baked into your version of iOS 12.5.